Laurry-gee/optimism/docs/fault-proof-alpha/immunefi.md

     1. The [`op-program`][op-program] must produce a deterministic output given an identical setup state and input data.
 1. **Dispute Game Contracts**
     1. Assuming the presence of an `honest challenger` (defined by the behavior of the [`op-challenger`][op-challenger]) participating within the game, the `FaultDisputeGame` utilizing the `MIPS` VM **must always** resolve favorably towards the honest L2 state.
-        1. *Note (1)*: The presence of an honest challenger implies that the honest challenger has exhausted all moves it would have made - any game where the honest challenger was unable to exhaust its move set can resovlve unfavorably to their desired outcome.
+        1. *Note (1)*: The presence of an honest challenger implies that the honest challenger has exhausted all moves it would have made - any game where the honest challenger was unable to exhaust its move set can resolve unfavorably to their desired outcome.
+The aforementioned DoS vector is one such reason the honest challenger may not perform all its moves.
-        1. *Note (2)*: The only exception to this invariant in the alpha dispute game (with a `MIPS` VM) is the aforementioned DoS vector.
-This is not considered a valid bug report, however any other violation of this invariant is.
 1. **op-challenger**
     1. The honest `op-challenger` must never make a claim that does not support the honest outcome of the dispute game (i.e., the outcome which favors the honest L2 state being considered canonical).
         1. *Note:* Because of the rules in the current solving / resolution mechanism, the challenger will counter all claims on a level it disagrees with.
 While this is an inefficiency, it is not considered a violation of this invariant, as this behavior is necessary to ensure that all invalid claims have been countered.